 - Whenever possible, try to go cycling in groups.
-Not only is it fun group activity but you will have someone around in case of any emergencies.
+Not only it will be a fun group activity but you will have someone around in case of any emergencies.

-- If you do plan to cycle alone in any secluded areas, make sure to inform someone about where you are going and what time you are expected back before you are going.
+- If you do plan to cycle alone in a secluded area, inform someone about where you are going and the time you will be back.

-- Always make sure you have your identification card such as your Emirates ID on you at all times, even when cycling.
+- Always have your identification card (such as your Emirates ID) with you at all times, even when cycling.

-Cycling is a fun sport and an interesting way to get fit than just going to the gym.
+Cycling is a fun sport and a fantastic way to get fit.
 However, if you are not one for cycling outdoors, why not take up a cycling class at any of these gyms in Dubai.
-So, which of these areas will you head to first?
-Let us know in the comment section below.
-For more updates about this glorious city, make you are subscribed to MyBayut!
+Alternatively, if peddling isn’t your thing, there’s are also these running tracks in Dubai for fitness enthusiasts.
+Whatever you choose, we hope you have a great time getting fit and healthy!